turingschool/try-turing/frontend-online/intro-to-js/index.md

 <div class="try-it-new">
   <h2>Try It: Interpolation</h2>
-  <p>Using interpolation and at least two of the variables you declared in the previous section, write a sentence about yourself!</p>
+  <p>Using interpolation and at least two of the variables you declared in the previous section, write a sentence about yourself!
+Make sure to print that sentence out to the console.</p>
-  <p>Change the value of one of the Strings you interpolated a re-run your code.
+  <p>Change the value of one of the Strings you interpolated and re-run your code.
 Is the difference reflected in the output?</p>
 </div>

 <br>